Albert Hibbs: Other activities

 In 1947, Hibbs and Roy Walford took time off from graduate and medical school, respectively, to go to Reno and Las Vegas to beat the casinos at roulette.
 Studying biases in the roulette wheels, they made profits variously estimated between $6,500 and $42,000.
 According to Hibbs himself, during an episode of You Bet Your Life on which he was a contestant and won $250, he made "about $12,000" from his roulette exploits.
 The pair used the profits to spend over a year sailing around the Caribbean aboard a 40-foot sailboat, Adonde.

+While working for JPL, Hibbs appeared on You Bet Your Life where he talked about his adventures in roulette.

 Hibbs was a member of the project review committee for Biosphere 2 from 1987 to 1992 and was involved in artist Tom Van Sant's Geosphere Project from 1989 to 1995 as a member of the Eyes on Earth Board of Directors.
 In his retirement, Hibbs pursued underwater photography at sites all over the world.

 Hibbs enjoyed making kinetic sculpture as a hobby and was fascinated by miniaturised, independently operating machines—a field where he once again collaborated in a well known idea-experiment of Feynman's.
 According to Feynman, it was Hibbs who originally suggested to him (circa 1959) the idea of a medical use for Feynman's theoretical micromachines (see nanotechnology).
 Hibbs suggested that certain repair machines might one day be reduced in size to the point that it would, in theory, be possible to (as Feynman put it) "swallow the doctor".